 - 1.1 The object of this protocol is to streamline the management of personal injury claims and promote early settlement of such claims.
-It prescribes a framework for pre-writ negotiation and exchange of information. - 1.2 This protocol applies to all personal injury claims including - (a) claims arising from motor vehicle accidents and industrial workplace accidents; - (b) personal injury claims with or without an additional claim for property damage arising from the same accident; and - (c) claims arising from fatal accidents, but does not apply to medical negligence claims.

-- 1.3 Any reference to "the potential defendant" in this protocol refers to the potential defendant if he is not claiming under his insurance policy, or to his insurer if he is claiming under his policy. - 1.4 Any reference to an "insurer" in this protocol refers to an insurer that is known or could be reasonably known to the claimant/plaintiff or his solicitors. - 1.5 This protocol does not affect any privilege that may apply to any communication between the parties that is undertaken in compliance with it. - 1.6 This protocol encourages the parties to jointly select medical experts before proceedings commence.

-2. Application of the Pre-Action Protocol for Non-Injury Motor Accident Cases
+It prescribes a framework for pre-writ negotiation and exchange of information. - 1.2 This protocol applies to - (a) all personal injury claims including - (i) claims arising out of motor accidents and industrial accidents; - (ii) personal injury claims (whether or not involving any claim for property damage arising from the same accident); and - (iii) claims arising from fatal accidents - occurring on or after 1st April 2016 that are to be filed in the Magistrate's Court or the District Court, as the case may be, but does not apply to medical negligence claims; and - (b) all personal injury claims arising out of motor accidents (whether or not involving any claim for property damage arising out of the same accident) and industrial accidents occurring on or after 1st December 2016 that are to be filed in the High Court (and subsequently transferred to the District Court). - 1.3 Any reference to "the potential defendant" in this protocol refers to the potential defendant if he is not claiming under his insurance policy, or to his insurer if he is claiming under his policy. - 1.4 Any reference to an "insurer" in this protocol refers to an insurer that is known or could be reasonably known to the claimant/plaintiff or his solicitors. - 1.5 This protocol does not affect any privilege that may apply to any communication between the parties that is undertaken in compliance with it. - 1.6 This protocol encourages the parties to jointly select medical experts before proceedings commence. - 2.
+Application of the Pre-Action Protocol for Non-Injury Motor Accident Cases

-- 2.1 For motor vehicle accident cases, the provisions of the Pre-Action Protocol for Non-Injury Motor Accident Cases at Appendix C of these Practice Directions relating to - - (a) the conduct of a pre-repair survey and post repair inspection of the claimant's vehicle, including the joint selection and appointment by the parties of a motor surveyor as a single joint expert to conduct the pre-repair survey, shall apply to mixed claims for personal injury and property damage arising from the same accident ("mixed claims"); and

-(b) the use of the Motor Accident Guide in negotiations between the parties to resolve the issue of liability shall apply to mixed claims and to personal injury claims.
+- 2.1 For motor accident cases, the provisions of the Pre-Action Protocol for Non-Injury Motor Accident Cases at Appendix C of these Practice Directions relating to - (a) the conduct of a pre-repair survey and post-repair inspection of the claimant's vehicle, including the joint selection and appointment by the parties of a motor surveyor as a single joint expert to conduct the pre-repair survey, shall apply to mixed claims for personal injury and property damage arising from the same accident ("mixed claims"); and - (b) the use of the Motor Accident Guide in negotiations between the parties to resolve the issue of liability shall apply to mixed claims and to personal injury claims.